-Each subsidiary located outside the euro zone maintains its accounting records in the currency that is most representative of its economic environment.
+Subsidiaries located outside the euro zone maintain their accounting records in the currency that is most representative of their respective economic environments.
 Balance sheet items are translated into euros using the closing-rate method.
 Income statement items are converted at the average exchange rate for the period.
 Balance sheet and income statement translation adjustments arising from exchange rate fluctuations are recorded as translation adjustments under shareholders' equity.
 The Group does not consolidate any entities whose functional currency is that of a hyperinflationary economy.